S010MON/jogging/README.md

     logger.log("Because a vision softly creeping");

 ### CSV Logging
-There exists a utility to log to CSV format instead using the `log()` method.
+There exists a utility to log to CSV format before using the `log()` method.
 Simply set the CSV parameter to true to change the output file extention.
 Each line will be appended with a comma delimiter so that the code below creates the line _Left,its,seeds,while,I,was,sleeping,_ in the log file.

     Logger logger = new Logger();                                   // Create a new logger logger.setToCSV();                                              // Set the CSV to true